22 Recursion and fixed points

 #> [1] 720

-The argument f inside the inner function is not a name the function gave itself.
-It is provided by the Z combinator, which threads the self-reference through.
+The argument f inside the inner function comes from the Z combinator, which threads in the self-reference from thin air — the function never names itself.
 The function never names itself, never uses Recall(), yet it recurses.

 This is not a party trick.
-Church proved in 1936 that recursion can be derived from lambda calculus, which has only three constructs: variables, abstraction (function definition), and application (function calling).
-No built-in recursion, no looping, no assignment.
-The Y/Z combinator is the mechanism.
-Chapter Chapter 30 explores this in depth, along with Church numerals and the deeper connections between lambda calculus and computation.
+In 1936, Church proved that recursion can be derived from lambda calculus, a system with only three constructs: variables, abstraction (function definition), and application (function calling).
+No built-in recursion, no loops, no assignment.
+The Y/Z combinator is the mechanism that makes it work, and Chapter 30 explores the full implications, along with Church numerals and the deeper connections between lambda calculus and computation.

-For practical R, you will never use the Z combinator in production code.
-But understanding that recursion is not primitive, that it emerges from function application alone, reshapes how you think about what functions can do.
+You will never use the Z combinator in production R code.
+But understanding that recursion is not primitive, that it emerges from function application alone, changes how you think about what functions are capable of.
+If anonymous functions can bootstrap recursion without any help from the language, what else might be hiding in plain sight?

 Exercises